Supplementary data: Manitoba

 Topic: Improving access to quality end-of-life care

-Title of image: Cumulative length of stay for cancer patients (rural/remote) who were in or admitted to an acute care hospital 30 days prior to death across MB for fiscal years 2015, 2017, and 2019
+Title of image: Cumulative length of stay for cancer patients living in rural/remote Regional Health Authorities in Manitoba who were in or admitted to an acute care hospital 30 days prior to death, by fiscal year

 Data source: Canadian Institute for Health Information (CIHI), Discharge Abstract Database (DAD)